ankane/mapkick.js/README.md

 ### Global Options

-To set options for all of your maps, use: [unreleased]
+To set options for all of your maps, use:

 ```javascript
 Mapkick.options = {